Dunning-Kruger Effect: A little bit of knowledge is a dangerous thing

 I showed this study to an Olympic and Commonwealth powerlifting coach I know.
 He understandably called the whole study “total b******t“.

-Why?
-In short, his response was simply for us to consider the reality of the situation.
-With a very low weight, e.g. an unloaded or minimally loaded bar, it may be a little tricky to balance but should be fine.
+In short, this coach said you only need consider the reality of the situation.
+With a very low weight, it may be a little tricky to balance but should be fine.
+But with any serious weight on the bar, e.g. 100kg for reps, it would likely be impossible to balance and stabilise your muscles enough to lift the weight safely.

 Put simply, it makes zero practical sense for any moderately-skilled weightlifter to ask such a question.

-If one had any real-world experience of weightlifting, to even ask whether a swiss ball and a bench could be equivalent for the bench press – let alone conduct an entire study and draw such a conclusion – is so lacking in common sense that it begs the question whether the researchers are even qualified to operate as ‘experts’ in this field.
+If one had any meaningful real-world experience of weightlifting, to even ask whether a swiss ball and a bench could be equivalent for the bench press – let alone conduct an entire study and draw such a conclusion – is lacking in common sense.
+To the point that it begs the question whether the researchers are even qualified to operate as ‘experts’ in this field.
 And yet, they are peer-reviewed and published ‘experts’.

 Bring it to the world of voice